 The Children Act 1989 makes clear that, where parents are in agreement over the arrangements for the children, the Court is unlikely to become involved in making Orders in favour of either parent.
-However, problems can arise, and set out below are some issues that commonly have to be resolved.
+However, problems can arise, and set out below are some children issues that commonly have to be resolved.
 In dealing with any such issues, the Court’s primary concern is to do what is best for the child.
 The child’s views will be considered if the child is old enough and has sufficient understanding of what is being asked.

 Parental Responsibility: Parental responsibility has little to do with the day to day arrangements for a child, and everything to do with the child’s overall welfare and upbringing.
 Where parents share parental responsibility, they should consult one another on matters of importance relating to their child’s welfare.
 For more information on parental responsibility and acquiring parental responsibility click here.